Advanced Course in Immunology, Genetics and Pathology

 - compile, analyse critically and evaluate received results.

 - orally and present the achieved results in writing.

-- communicate theories and research results with senior researchers in projects that lie within the subject area.
+- communicate theories and research results with senior researchers in projects that lie within subject - the field immunology, genetics and pathology.

-The course comprises a 20 weeks of work within the framework of a research project and studies of relevant literature in connection with this.
+The course comprises a 10 weeks of work within the framework of a research project and studies of relevant scholarly literature in connection with this.

 The teaching is given in the form of laboratory work and self-study under supervision.
 Furthermore active participation in teaching and seminars that connects to project's subject study field after agreement with supervisors.
 Participation in the different parts of the course are compulsory.
 The course is possibly given in English.

-At the end of the course, project work in the form of oral seminar and/or written report are presented, which is decided by the supervisor.
+At the end of the course, projekarbete in the form of oral seminar and/or written report are presented, which is decided by the supervisor.
 Being required for the grade passed that presentation and participation in seminars and other compulsory parts been assessed passed.